-FIGS. 38A and 38B show various views of a distal portion herein.
+FIGS. 38A and 38B show various views of a distal portion of one implementation of an endoscopic tool described herein.
 The endoscopic tool includes an outer cutter 3802 that defines an opening 3804.
 The endoscopic tool also includes an inner cutter 3806 disposed within the outer cutter.
 The inner cutter is coupled to a torque coil 3808.
 The torque coil is disposed within a PET heat shrink 3810 or other type of tubing.
-The outer cutter is coupled to a braided shaft 3812 to allow the outer cutter 3802 to rotate relative to the inner cutter 3806.
+The outer cutter 3802 to rotate relative to the inner cutter 3806.